 Hyaluronic acid is actually produced in our body with around 50% in our dermis and epidermis and the remainder in our cartilage, joints and in our eyes.

 It is essential a lubricant and a transport medium and is vital for cellular repair, wound healing and tissue hydration.

-Research has shown that the half life of hyaluronic acid in our bodies can be measured in hours, so our body needs to be continually producing hyaluronic acid to replace it as it is excreted from our body.
+Research has shown that the half life of hyaluronic acid in your body can be measured in hours, so your body needs to be continually producing hyaluronic acid to replace it as it is broken down and excreted from your body.

-Another complication (or downside) is that as we age our body’s ability to produce hyaluronic acid reduces, which is one reason our skin becomes drier and tougher as we become older.
+Another complication (or downside) is that as you age your body’s ability to produce hyaluronic acid reduces, which is one reason your skin becomes drier and tougher as you become older.

 Second awesome benefit of hyaluronic acid

-So hyaluronic acid actually bathes and physically supports our skin’s cells and when we don’t have enough hyaluronic acid, not only does our skin become dry and tough, but the production and quality of collagen is reduced as well.
+So hyaluronic acid actually bathes and physically supports your skin’s cells and when you don’t have enough hyaluronic acid, not only does your skin become dry and tough, but the production and quality of collagen is reduced as well.

-Without sufficient nourishment from hyaluronic acid, the collagen cells dry out and loose their plumpness, because hyaluronic acid keeps the collagen cells moist and elastic.
+Without sufficient nourishment from hyaluronic acid, the collagen cells dry out and lose their plumpness, because hyaluronic acid keeps the collagen cells moist and elastic.